Sigmmma/c20/src/content/general/mod-tools/managed-blam/readme.md

 5. Navigate to `H3EK\bin`, and open the `ManagedBlam.dll` file.
 6. Back in the `Reference Manager` window, make sure the checkbox next to `ManagedBlam.dll` is ticked, the click `OK`.
 7. ManagedBlam is now usable within your project!
 Add `using Bungie;` to the top of your C# program to import the library and get started.
+8. (optional) If you intend to use automatic builds (e.g. Github Actions) you may want to generate a reference assembly for `managedblam`.
+This allows you to compile code that uses the assembly without needing a copy of the full assembly.
+[JetBrains has an open source tool for doing this on GitHub.](https://github.com/JetBrains/Refasmer)

 ![](A.gif "Adding the ManagedBlam.dll to a Visual Studio project.")